neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 Neon reserves the right to adjust Free Tier limits.

-For increased limits and added features, see [Neon plans](/docs/introduction/billing#neon-plans).
+For increased limits and added features, see [Neon paid plans](/docs/introduction/billing#neon-plans).